MG Ministry Weekend Reflections – Part 1

 The highlights of our trip included:

-1. Visiting a slum with OM Cambodia, where we interacted with the residents and prayed for them.
-It was heart-breaking to hear how some families sold or were thinking of selling their children for USD$2000-$3000 just to survive.
+Visiting a slum with OM Cambodia, where we interacted with the residents and prayed for them.
+It was heart-breaking to hear how some families sold or were thinking of selling their children for US$2000-$3000 just to survive.

 It was a deeply meaningful time for our MG, seeing God’s work in Cambodia.

-We went to Phnom Penh, Cambodia, and served at three ministry locations: Kindergarten Methodist School of Cambodia (13/9), Youth Center: Passing on Knowledge Organization (POKO, 14/9), and Abundant Life Church (15/9).
+We went to Phnom Penh, Cambodia, and served at three ministry locations: Kindergarten Methodist School of Cambodia, Youth Center: Passing on Knowledge Organization (POKO), and Abundant Life Church.

 At the Kindergarten, we shared the bible story with about 150 children, aged 3 to 6, and 13 pre-believing teachers through skits, songs, dance, arts and crafts, and games.
 We praise God for the work of the gospel in the hearts of these young Cambodians and their families at this school.
 Buddhist families have entrusted their children to the Christian school, recognising its positive influence on the children’s lives and character.

 At POKO, we engaged 34 young people on the subject of identity, directing them toward finding their true identity in Christ through a skit, songs, dance, and personal testimony.
-We concluded with a gospel invitation, and seven youths responded by praying to welcome Jesus into their lives.
+We concluded with a gospel invitation, and seven youths responded positively to the good news of God’s sacrificial love.

 At Abundant Life Church, we shared a personal testimony and Sunday message, encouraging them in their faith journey and commitment to the Great Commission.

-Through these engagements, we witnessed a nation torn by hopelessness finding hope, darkness turning to light, death to life, hatred to forgiveness through the blood of Christ.
-Now, the life of Christ shines from the young to the old, celebrating His name and make Him know to the nations.
+Through these engagements, we witnessed a nation torn by hopelessness finding hope, darkness turning to light, death to life, hatred to forgiveness through the sacrificial love of Christ.
+Now, the life and love of Christ shines from the young to the old, celebrating His name, and making Him known to the nations.